sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ### 1.3.2 YANG Model

-The YANG model will describe the following structure(s) and field(s):
+The security-profile YANG model will describe the following structure(s) and field(s):

   - security-profile
     - profile-name